Folasade-Ojo/Analysis-on-Big-Data/README.md

 **Single Price Occurence**

-The price ‘1295.34’ was repeated  673,623 times.
-The maximum number of times the other prices were repeated did not exceed 6609.
-This implies that there was an error during the scraping process regarding 1295.34 euro
+The price of '1295.34' was found 673,623 times, which is significantly higher than the maximum number of times that any other price was repeated (6609).
+This suggests that there may have been an error during the scraping process specifically related to the price of 1295.34 euros.

 ![image](https://user-images.githubusercontent.com/121362860/226035962-0c3cf009-3235-4b28-9107-a0833c78df10.png)